The call for presentations is now closed. The Alliance will notify all applicants on the status of their proposals the week of April 17.

 Why Submit a Proposal?

 Participants tell us that the #1 reason they attend Rally is for the in-person educational sessions.
-At Rally 2016 in Minneapolis, faculty presented 235 educational hours over a three-day period to 1,666 attendees including 560 First Timers!
-Rally would not be the success it is, year after year, without the generous help from our knowledgeable faculty.
-Thank you for giving your time and expertise to strengthen the work of land trusts throughout America.
+At Rally 2022, faculty presented approximately 175 educational hours over a three-day period to 1,500 participants.
+Rally would not be the success it is, year after year, without the help from our faculty.
+Thank you for generously giving your time and expertise to strengthen the work of land trusts throughout America.
 You are an invaluable resource.

 Seminars are high quality, intensive trainings that delve into important issues in land conservation taught by the top leaders in the field.
-We select 12-15 seminars which are scheduled for Thursday, October 26.
-Depending on the topic, these courses typically have a class size limited to 30-55 people for a more personalized learning experience.
+We select 12-14 seminars which are scheduled for Thursday, September 7.
+Depending on the topic, these courses typically have a class size limited to 30-50 people for a more personalized learning experience.
 Participants pay extra to attend seminars which are half-day sessions that are four hours long.
 Note we are no longer accepting proposals for full-day seminars.
 We are still accepting and encourage proposals for half-day seminars.

 Workshops are diverse topics taught by experienced colleagues and experts.
 Workshops run concurrently within 9 areas of focus.
 We select approximately 100 workshops that are scheduled for Friday and Saturday, September 8 and 9.
 These trainings are 90 minutes in length and can have anywhere from 20–200 people in attendance.
 Workshops are included in the basic Rally registration fee and handout materials are posted on the Rally microsite (alliancerally.org) and the Rally App for Alliance members to download.